aliumujib/NaijaAreaPicker-android/README.md

 # Naija Area Picker

 Library I wrote to ease the process of picking Local Government Areas and States for Nigerian developers … Looks frigging good in an AppBarLayout just under the toolbar .. see them the screenshots for examples.
+Swift (iOS) version coming soon!

 ## Made by a Nigerian Developer for Nigerian Developers …